|

 "Isinglass"

-fish.
-The name also was applied to thin sheets of the soft
+for centuries to refer to thin sheets of the soft

-mineral mica, which was used as windows in houses &
+mineral "mica", which was used as windows in houses &

-carriages for centuries.
 So your vinyl windows aren't

-technically isinglass- they're vinyl windows! |
+technically "isinglass" (mica)- they're vinyl windows! |

 Today's best marine vinyls

-have top coatings to reduce plasticizer migration,
+have specialty top coatings to reduce UV and scratch damage as well as plasticizer

 but the top coatings need to be preserved to do their job.
 The best